-Minnesota is known for its abundance of natural resources and there is a growing movement of people living off-grid there.
+Minnesota is known for its abundant natural resources and a growing movement of people living off-grid there.
 But, before you start dreaming about a self-sufficient life in the state, make sure you know the rules about whether it is legal to live off-grid in Minnesota.

 Is Living Off-Grid Legal in Minnesota?